 Get an Interim/Temporary Job

-Another great way to gain relevant supply chain experience is through getting an interim/temporary job.
-You can find a number of temporary jobs in supply chain which can ultimately help you transition into a better supply chain role.
+Another great way to get relevant experience is through a temporary or interim job.
+You will be able to find several temporary jobs in the supply chain industry, that can let you gain experience and hopefully help you to transition into a full-time supply chain role.

 Pursue a Certification

 Many certification programs are available in the supply chain.
 Certifications help improve your awareness of how supply chains functions.
 If you have good recipes and additional certifications, you will stand out from other candidates applying for jobs.
 Some of the organizations that offer certifications in the supply chain are APICS, CSCMP, ISM, ISCEA and many more.

 Let’s look closer at some of the more popular certifications.
 Three of the most popular are CPIM, CSCP, CPSM.
 CPIM is great if you want to work in the inventory and production management area of the supply chain.
 CSCP is excellent for in general for the supply chain management.
 If you’re going to have a career in purchasing, then CPSM is a great certification choice.